balder-dev/balder/doc/source/basics/features.rst

 tree or/and for the usage with one VDevice only.
 This allows it to define a method multiple times with different `@for_vdevice` bindings.
 So for example you can implement a method `send` that will be used if the device (that is assigned as VDevice) is connected over a TcpConnection.
 And additionally to that you have another method `send` that is bind to a `UdpConnection`.
-Depending on the current Scenario/Setup, balder will use the correct method variation of `send`, after you call it in your testcase.
+Depending on the current Scenario/Setup, Balder will use the correct method variation of `send`, after you call it in your testcase.
 This is the so called **method-based-binding**.

 This section describes how this mechanism generally works.
 You can find a lot of more detailed explanations in the